 5. Effective Ways to Keep Your House Warm

-Many people rely on gas furnaces and other types of heaters to keep their homes warm during the winter.
-Some of these people have never even considered an oil furnace because their former system works.
+Many people rely on gas boilers and other types of heaters to keep their homes warm during the winter.
+Some of these people have never even considered an oil boiler because their former system works.

 Here, however, is what they don’t know:

-Oil furnaces are one of the most effective ways to keep your house warm.
+Oil boilers are one of the most effective ways to keep your house warm.